120th Fighter Squadron: Current operations

-In February 2003, the 120th FS mobilized and deployed to a still classified location just outside of Iraq's borders, in support of Operation Iraqi Freedom.
+In February 2003, the 120th mobilized and deployed to a classified location just outside of Iraq's borders, in support of Operation Iraqi Freedom.
 Researchers have since located the site as Azraq AB, Jordan, with the 410th Air Expeditionary Wing.
-While deployed with sixteen aircraft and over 30 pilots, the 120th flew over 500 combat sorties, 2500 hours and dropped over 350 precision guided weapons while successfully preventing the launch of any Theatre Ballistic Missiles in their area of responsibility.
+While deployed with sixteen aircraft and over 30 pilots, the 120th flew over 500 combat sorties, 2500 hours and dropped over 350 precision guided weapons while preventing the launch of any ballistic missiles in their area of responsibility.

-All personnel and jets returned safely during the summer, 2003.
-The unit has since redeployed to Iraq in the summer of 2004, as well as during the holidays in 2007–2008, and in the Summer of 2009 in support of Operation Iraqi Freedom.
+All personnel and jets returned safely during the summer of 2003.
+The unit has since redeployed to Iraq in the summer of 2004, as well as during the holidays in 2007–2008, and in the summer of 2009 in support of Operation Iraqi Freedom.

 In 2005, the 120th won back the "Spirit Trophy" in the Tiger Meet of the Americas Competition.
 The 120th is an honorary member of the NATO Tiger Association.